Close Menu

 ENTITLEMENTS ARE THERE WHEN YOU NEED THEM

-Most Republican Tax Plans contemplate eliminating Medicaid and disability benefits, which workers also pay for with their taxes.
-Medicaid is the health insurance program that helps the neediest in our society.
-Without Medicaid millions of people will go without healthcare.
+Most Republican Tax Plans want to eliminate or cut Medicaid and SSDI benefits.
+Even if workers pay for these programs with their taxes.
+Medicaid is the health insurance program that helps the people who need it most.
+Without Medicaid, millions of people will go without medical treatment.
 Medicare is the program that working citizens become entitled to when they reach the age of 65.
 Do not believe the Republican politicians when they say that people do not deserve the benefits that they pay for.
 They do.

 Everyone is entitled to the benefits that they work for.
-If you care about your future, vote for a democrat.
+If you care about your future, then vote for a Democrat.
+Most importantly, if you care about your children’s future, then vote for a Democrat.
 Do not vote for the party that only cares about big business.
 Typically, Republican Tax Plans are giving tax benefits to corporations and the most wealthy individuals in our society.
 And they do so on the backs of the neediest.

 DO NOT RAISE TAXPAYER CONTRIBUTIONS